 There are many versions of the Rush Hour game.
-Rush Hour Jr. asks kids to free the ice cream truck from a traffic jam.
+In Rush Hour Jr., kids have to free the ice cream truck from a traffic jam.
 What child doesn’t want to be an ice cream truck hero?

 Each version of Rush Hour comes with 40 activity cards with various levels of difficulty.
-To make this game more competitive, create a family chart to see who can solve the most challenges within a certain time frame (say, a week).
+To make this game more competitive, create a family chart to see who can solve the most challenges within a week.

 Purchase Rush Hour here.

-Players then need to tip over the crates and get the figure to safety on the red crate.
+Players need to tip over the crates and get the figure to safety on the red crate.

 Purchase Tipover here.